nalbarr/portfolio/docs/projects.md

 These are projects that I am most passionate and proud of.

 ## Patient Empowerment for Seniors
 SNOBIRD is a teaching case I use at HYBRID Labs for mentoring and teaching.
-I found it is one of the most effective ways to engage students as it is based on some real personal experience but also the narrative and story is supported by a real world reference architecture and technology stack.
+It has been an effective way to engage students as it is based on real family based narratives and datasets and implemented on relevant architecture and technology stacks.

 Concepts:  Graph Thinking, Graphs, Knowledge Graphs